Indictment

 Indictment The investigative judge first establishes the identity of the suspect and reminds him of the facts for which the taking of the goods is envisaged.

-If necessary, he shall also inform the suspect interviewed of his right to an interpreter and to translation of the essential documents of the case.
+If necessary, he shall also inform the suspect interviewed of his right to a interpreter and to the translation essential documents in the file.

-When the suspect interviewed is without a lawyer, he is informed of his right to choose one or to request one ex officio lawyer.
+When the suspect interviewed is without lawyer, he shall be informed of his right to choose one or to request one ex officio lawyer.
 Upon arrival, the lawyer can immediately consult the file and speak freely with his client.

 In all cases, the investigating judge informs the suspect that he has the right to to make statements, of to answer questions put to him or shut up.
 A lawyer must be present when the suspect consents to be questioned.